Complete Guide to Forearm Anatomy: Parts, Names, Functions & Diagram

 Radioulnar Joints

 The proximal radioulnar joint (PRUJ) is a synovial pivot joint in the forearm.
-It is the joint where the rounded head of the radius fits into the radial notch of the ulna.
+It is the joint where the radius’s rounded head fits into the ulna’s radial notch.

 This unique setup allows the radius to pivot around the ulna and enables the forearm to rotate.
 It is essential for twisting motions like turning your palm up or down.